senzing-garage/azure-performance-testing/README.md

 terraform apply main.tfplan
 ```

-- verify that the appropriate number of messages are in the queue via the portal
+- verify that the appropriate number of messages are in the queue via the [Azure portal](http://portal.azure.com/)

 ## bring up loaders: